-The Government's long-term sovereign credit ratings were affirmed at AA long-term (with a stable outlook) and A-1+ short-term (with a stable outlook) by Standard & Poor's on 3 February 2017.
-Standard & Poor's commented that the ratings are anchored by the Emirate's strong fiscal and external positions.
-Standard & Poor's further commented that, in addition to providing fiscal policy flexibility, the exceptional strength of the Government's net asset position provides a buffer against the effect of oil price volatility on economic growth and Government revenues, as well as on the external account.
-On the other hand, Standard & Poor's highlighted the fact that Abu Dhabi has less-developed political institutions compared to non-regional peers in the same rating category.
-Additionally, limited monetary policy flexibility (given the UAE dirham's peg to the U.S. dollar), gaps and delays in the provision of economic and fiscal data and the underdeveloped local currency domestic bond market also weigh on Standard & Poor's ratings.
-Further, and on the basis of Standard & Poor's assumptions that the oil price will remain low for the foreseeable future, Standard & Poor's anticipates that the Government's fiscal balance will turn to a deficit in the period from 2016 to 2019.
-However, Standard & Poor's also expects that the Government will maintain its very strong net fiscal asset position during this period.
+The Government's long-term sovereign credit ratings were affirmed at AA long-term (with a stable outlook) and A-1+ short-term (with a stable outlook) by S&P on 12 January 2018.
+S&P commented that the ratings are supported by the Emirate's strong fiscal and external positions.
+S&P further commented that the exceptional strength of the Government's net asset position provides a buffer to counteract the negative impact of lower oil prices on economic growth, government revenues, the external account, and increased geopolitical uncertainty in the Gulf region.
+On the other hand, S&P stated that these ratings are constrained by its assessment that the Emirate's political institutions are at a nascent stage of development compared with those of non-regional peers in the same rating category.
+Additionally, limited monetary policy flexibility (given the UAE dirham's peg to the U.S. dollar), gaps and delays in the provision of macroeconomic, fiscal and external data and the underdeveloped local currency domestic bond market also weigh on S&P's ratings.

-The Government's long-term foreign and local currency issuer default ratings were affirmed at AA (with a stable outlook) and short-term foreign currency issuer default ratings at F1+ (with a stable outlook) by Fitch on 22 January 2017.
-Fitch commented that the Emirate's key credit strengths are its exceptionally strong fiscal and external metrics and high GDP per capita, balanced by high dependence on hydrocarbons, a relatively weak policy framework and weak data availability compared with peers.
+The Government's long-term foreign and local currency issuer default ratings were affirmed at AA (with a stable outlook) and short-term foreign currency issuer default ratings at F1+ (with a stable outlook) by Fitch on 14 December 2017.
+Fitch commented that the Emirate's key credit strengths are its strong fiscal and external metrics and high GDP per capita, balanced by high dependence on hydrocarbons, a relatively weak economic policy framework.